MegKam0211/Tribute-Page/README.md

 # Tribute-Page
-Tribute-Page with HTML and CSS
+A simple tribute-Page with HTML and SCSS